shiersb/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

   - Other details, such as the type of add-in, which Office app the add-in is used with, the Prog ID, or the CLSID.

+- Engage the Desktop App Assure team to obtain advisory and remediation guidance if you encounter app compatibility issues.
+This is available for FastTrack eligible customers.
+Learn more. (https://docs.microsoft.com/fasttrack/win-10-daa-assistance-offered)

 <a name="errorinfo"> </a>